talisma-cassoma/Gaussian-elimination-or-row-reduction/README.md

 linear equation systeme solver with meth of PIVOT
 # What for?

- is an algorithm in linear algebra for solving a system of linear equations.
+for solving a system of linear equations.
 *This code is the application of that math method*

-# Projet issues
+Do you know how to solve a system of linear equation?

-***let see how we solve it ***
+***Let see how we solve it***

+here is one example:
 <h4>X  -  Y - 4Z  =  3</h4>
 <h4>2X - 3Y + 4Z  = 14</h4>
 <h4>0  + 8Y + 2Z  =  0</h4>